Arkansas Foreclosure Laws and Procedures

 • information about available loan modification programs or forbearance assistance offered, and

 • if the default is the result of the failure to make payments, a payment history showing the date of default.
 (Ark.
-Code Ann. § 18-50-103).
+Code § 18-50-103).

 Notice About the Foreclosure

 The lender must record a notice of default and intent to sell at least 60 days before the sale and mail a copy by certified and first-class mail to you (the borrower) within 30 days after recording the notice.
 (Ark.
-Code Ann. § 18-50-104).
+Code § 18-50-104).

 At the sale, the lender usually makes a credit bid.
 The lender can bid up to the total amount owed, including fees and costs, or it may bid less.
 In some states, including Arkansas, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment against the borrower (see below).

-A few potential ways to stop a foreclosure include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
-Of course, if you're able to work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.
+A few potential ways to stop a foreclosure and keep your home include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
+Working out a loss mitigation option, like a loan modification, will also stop a foreclosure.

 Reinstating the Loan

 Under Arkansas law, the borrower gets the right to reinstate the mortgage before the sale happens.
 (Ark.
-Code Ann. § 18-50-114).
+Code § 18-50-114).

 One way to stop a foreclosure is by "redeeming" the property.
 To redeem, you have to pay off the full amount of the loan before the foreclosure sale.